zappee/gombi/docker/README.md

 4. Then start the build using the `slim` parameter, for example `./remal.sh ab`

 ## Annex 2) `init` and `startup` script naming convention
-The files under the `init` and `startup` directories must be unique ans the filenames must start with a number prefix, for example `010_start-tomcat.sh`
+The files under the `init` and `startup` directories must be unique and the filenames must start with a number prefix, for example `010_start-tomcat.sh`
 The prefix determines the execution order of the scripts.
 If the filenames are not unique then during the Docker image build the files can be overridden accidentally.